OpenEvalProject/evals/manuscripts/elife-74816/v2/manuscript.md

 Having summarized task performance in terms of consistency and accuracy, we next considered drumming dynamics.
 Individuals’ autocorrelations exhibited negative coefficient peaks at odd lags and positive coefficient peaks at even lags.
 This is the typical error-correction process demonstrated when individuals synchronize their tapping with a stimulus or with each other in pairs (Konvalinka et al., 2010; Repp, 2005).
 With increasing group size, however, the magnitudes of the autocorrelation coefficient fluctuations with lag decreased; individuals’ alternating patterns became smoother.
 This suggests that as group size increases, drumming dynamics are dominated less by tap-by-tap error-correction and more by a group dynamic.
 Interestingly, the group-aggregate onsets exhibited the same autocorrelation pattern as individuals, even in octets.
 This implies that the collective mean field behavior spontaneously acquired some of the dynamic properties typically associated with individual performance.

 Inter-personal coordination in duets exhibited the negative cross-correlation at lag 0 and positive cross-correlation at lag 1 expected from past studies (Repp, 2005).
 The results for speeding up, variability, and cross-correlations in the dyads were consistent with the literature on dyadic interaction with tapping tasks.
 Yet, as group size increased in the present study, the coefficient magnitudes for cross-correlations decreased.
 In fact, they all but disappeared for groups of eight, suggestive of a leader-less group coordination scenario (Heggli et al., 2019).
 In a small number of trials, we even observed positive lag 0 cross-correlations in groups of eight, a signature of anticipation emerging from dynamic interaction.
 This result is consistent with the idea that group members coordinated less with each other and more with the mean field.
 Along with a more slowly decaying autocorrelation function, this suggests the emergence of a larger-scale group dynamic in the octet.
 As we hypothesized, mutual prediction is not necessarily the only basis for coordination in larger groups.
-The present model would be more like a predictive account had we included a new variable and an additional equation in the model, θ˙j,i=f(θi,θj,θj,i), corresponding to a separate internal oscillatory process θj,i that individual i dedicates to the prediction of an external signal j.
+The present model would be more like a predictive account had we included a new variable and an additional equation in the model, $\theta˙_{j,i}=f(\theta_{i},\theta_{j},\theta_{j,i})$, corresponding to a separate internal oscillatory process $\theta_{j,i}$ that individual i dedicates to the prediction of an external signal j.
 Yet, there is no reason to assume that collective dynamics and mutual prediction are exclusive alternatives, only that collective dynamics are a mode of social interaction that emerges under certain constraints such as large groups of interacting agents.

 Characterizing inter-personal interaction on the basis of bivariate measures is typical in the context of dyadic paradigms.
 Larger groups, however, create the possibility for higher-order interactions.
 Network analysis was applied to the connectivity graph of TEs among drummers.
 Larger groups had lower causal density but higher node strength.
 This is possible because individual nodes in larger groups project to a larger number of other individual nodes and suggests that in larger groups, each individual has a decreased influence on the group, both less potential to destabilize the group and lower requirements to keep the group stable.
 We also found that higher node strength was associated with better overall performance, both in terms of variability and tempo accuracy.